lulzbot3d/pyArcusLE/README.md

 ## pyArcusLE python module

 This repository contains a Python module named pyArcusLE.
-To build it [sip](https://pypi.org/project/sip/) 6.5.1 needs to be used to generate the C/C++ source code.
-UltiMaker created a build tool for this called [sipbuildtool, the repo for which we have also forked,](https://github.com/lulzbot3d/conan-lulzbot-index/recipes/sipbuildtool/conanfile.py) which is automatically installed when you run the `conan install` command.
-This will set up a temporary virtual Python environment, install sip and generated the C/C++ source code.
+To build it, [sip](https://pypi.org/project/sip/) 6.5.1 needs to be used to generate the C/C++ source code.
+UltiMaker created a build tool for this called [sipbuildtool, the repo for which we have also forked](https://github.com/lulzbot3d/conan-lulzbot-index/recipes/sipbuildtool/conanfile.py), which is automatically installed when you run the `conan install` command.
+This will set up a temporary virtual Python environment, install sip and generate the C/C++ source code.
 The virtual Python environment is then removed.
 Downside of this method is that Conan should be installed with the system Python, not the virtual Python environment.

-#### usage
+### Usage

 ```python
 import pyArcus